Traveling to Austria

 Most Important Driving Rules

 If you are planning to visit and explore Austria, you need to obtain an International Driving Permit.
-You will not be able to legally drive in Austria if you don’t have one.
-Unless you are from a European Union country, you don’t need an International Driving license in Austria.
+You will not be able to legally drive if you don’t have one.
+Unless you are from a European Union country, you don’t need an International Driving license.

-Aside from obtaining an International driver’s license in Austria, you also need to follow road rules and regulations to avoid possible troubles along your trip.
-There may be some road signs that might be unfamiliar to you, that’s why you have to be careful driving in Austria.
+Aside from obtaining an International driver’s license, you also need to follow road rules and regulations to avoid possible troubles along your trip.
+There may be some road signs that might be unfamiliar to you, that’s why you have to be careful while driving.

-An International Driving Permit/License (IDP) is required when driving in Austria.
+An International Driving Permit (IDP) is required.
 Checkpoints in Austrian roads are unpredictable.
-Thus, it is best to always bring your International Driver’s License for Austria.

 Don’t Forget to Carry Required Documents

-Besides your International Drivers License in Austria, remember to bring your local driver’s license, passport, and other important documents when drivin g in Austria.
+Besides your International Drivers License, remember to bring your local driver’s license, passport, and other important documents.
 You might be questioned by Austrian authorities and they might look for the mentioned documents.

-Drinking and driving is prohibited in Austria, like most countries in the world.
+Drinking and driving are prohibited, like in the most countries in the world.
 It is one of the causes of severe accidents happening in Austrian roads.
 The maximum blood alcohol level to drive in Austria is 0.05%.
 In addition, new drivers who have had a license for less than two years are subject to a lower limit of 0.01%.
 Exceeding these limits can get you fined and a possible license denial.

 Every road has its speed limit.
-In Austria, authorities are very strict when it comes to overspeeding.
+Authorities are very strict when it comes to over speeding.
 It is because this is also one of the reasons where severe accidents occur in the road.
 Violating the indicated speed limit in Austrian roads can get you fined starting from €30 and a possible license denial.

 Road signs have a purpose why they are there.
-It is to help and guide you in your trip while driving in Austria.
+It is to help and guide you in your trip while driving.
 You have to strictly obey them.
 Austrians are well-disciplined when they are driving.
 Thus, you also have to do your part and obey road signs to prevent accidents from happening.